-The reason scientists went to the realization of this experiment was to determine how exactly the Universe began to operate.
-To achieve this, they created subatomic explosions, similar to those which had happened at the time of the Big Bang, using particles of lead.
+The aim of the experiment was to determine how exactly the Universe began to operate.
+To achieve this, the scientists created subatomic explosions, similar to those that had happened at the time of the Big Bang, using particles of lead.

-These particles were cast at a speed equal to the speed of light, and when the accelerator collided in vacuum at a temperature 271 degrees below zero C, these unique photographs were taken.
+These particles were cast at a speed equal to the speed of light, and when the Large Hadron Collider, the highest-energy particle accelerator in the world, collide with them in a vacuum at a temperature of 271 degrees Celcius below zero, these unique photographs were taken.

-Such main subatomic particles are found quite often in the Universe, which means that by being further studied they will help us better understand how exactly and by what the Universe was created.
+Such main subatomic particles are found quite often in the Universe, which means that by being further studied they will help us better understand how exactly and by what the Universe was formed.

-In fact, what is depicted in the photos are the traces of particles, as far as these particles are impossible to see.
+In fact, what is depicted in the photos are the traces of particles because the particles themselves are impossible to see.

 The CERN is built to be able to handle incredible powers.
-For example, when scientists use 9300 magnets to force two lead ions to collide with each other, the produced heat is 100,000 times higher than the Sun’s one.
+For example, when scientists use 9300 magnets to force two lead ions to collide with each other, the produced heat is 100,000 times higher than the Sun’s.

-However, in order to make the magnets operate, the helium in superfluid form is used to maintain the temperature of the accelerator at-271 C.
+However, in order to make the magnets operate, the helium in superfluid form is used to maintain the temperature of the accelerator at-271 degrees celsius.

 The scientific community is enthusiastic about the result of the experiment because it’s the first time we get a visual representation of the Big Bang using scientific data obtained from a real-life process.

 The digital images in the video below are the result of a controlled “Big Bang”, created by the scientists at CERN: